cunger/launch/notes/sandcrawler-rulebook/syntax.md

 ## Expressions and statements

 The two major syntactic categories in JavaScript are _expressions_ and _statements_.
-A programs is a sequence of statements.
+A program is a sequence of statements.
 Statements _do stuff_: they declare variables or functions, assign a value to a variable, define a conditional loop, evaluate an expression, and so on.
 Expressions produce a value.

 Functions can be defined by means of a function declaration statement:
 ```js